Medic testifies that he, not Navy SEAL Eddie Gallagher, was responsible for ISIS fighter's death

 “I don’t want him to go to jail,” Scott shot back.

+NAVY SEAL, IN GALLAGHER TRIAL, SAYS 'I SAW HIM STAB THE PRISONER ON THE SIDE OF THE NECK'

-The courtroom drama continued to unfold as Parlatore—a tall, physical imposing Navy veteran -- stood facing the navy prosecutor seated inches from him, accusing prosecutors of stopping short of ever asking Scott what the cause of death was.
-The reason, Parlatore charged, was because they had one goal: The prosecution of Gallagher.
+The courtroom drama continued to unfold as Parlatore -- a tall, imposing Navy veteran -- stood facing the navy prosecutor seated inches from him, accusing prosecutors of stopping short of ever asking Scott what the cause of death was.
+The reason, Parlatore charged, was because they had one goal: the prosecution of Gallagher.

 Gallagher was undergoing a medical screening at Camp Pendleton and was in the process of transitioning to a non-combat advisory role for the Navy SEALs when he was taken into custody in September 2018, his brother Sean has said.
 Gallagher had planned to retire in the spring.